James D. Johnson: Later years

-The Johnsons resided in Conway until their deaths, three years apart.
-Virginia was Jim Johnson's legal secretary for his entire law career.
-She died of cancer in 2007, and Johnson himself was stricken with the same disease.
-(Their old intraparty rival, Faubus, also spent his last years in Conway.)

-In the 1980s, Jim and Virginia Johnson supported the re-election of Governor Frank D. White, Arkansas' second Republican governor since Reconstruction.
-White, however, was unseated after one two-year term by Bill Clinton, with whom Johnson had a long-standing enmity.
+In the 1982, Jim and Virginia Johnson supported the re-election of Governor Frank D. White, Arkansas' second Republican governor since Reconstruction.
+White, however, was unseated by Bill Clinton, after a single term.
+Johnson had a long-standing enmity with Clinton.
 While he had been a student at Georgetown University in Washington, D.C., Clinton was a campaign aide for Johnson's 1966 runoff opponent, Judge Frank Holt.
 Twelve years later, Clinton would win the governorship.
 In reference to Johnson's overtly racist views and dirty campaign tactics, Clinton once told Johnson, "You make me ashamed to be from Arkansas."
 Years later, Johnson replied that he was ashamed Arkansas had produced "a president of the United States who is a queer-mongering, whore-hopping adulterer; a baby-killing, draft-dodging, dope-tolerating, lying, two-faced, treasonous activist."
 He also appeared in Jerry Falwell’s The Clinton Chronicles and was a paid consultant for the Arkansas Project.

 During the Whitewater controversy, Johnson made accusations against Clinton based on a continuing opposition research campaign conducted by Republican political consultants, Floyd Brown and David Bossie.
 A client of Johnson's, David Hale, a former municipal court judge, was the special prosecutor's chief witness attempting to link Clinton to the Whitewater scandal.
 Hale's testimony was deemed to have been of no import, as he had agreed to testify under plea bargaining to secure a better deal on his own indictment for fraud.

-Unlike George Wallace, who repented of his segregationist past, Johnson — who sometimes refused to shake hands with black voters, was once endorsed by the Ku Klux Klan, and campaigned against "mongrelization" — never apologized.
+Unlike George Wallace, who repented of his segregationist past, Johnson doubled-down during his 1966 campaign for Governor, infamously refused to shake hands with black voters.
+Endorsed by the Ku Klux Klan, he campaigned against "mongrelization" — a stance for which he never apologized.
 In 1996, he said: "I have to admit that I have not grown to the point where I am not uncomfortable when I see a mixed couple.
 It causes me discomfort.
 But I say in the same breath that when I see a drunk it causes me discomfort."

 Death

 The Faulkner County Sheriff's Office reported that Johnson was found dead about 10 a.m. on Saturday, February 13, 2010, at his home off Beaverfork Lake with a self-inflicted gunshot wound to the chest.
 Rice said a rifle was found, and authorities had no reason to suspect foul play.
 He had been suffering from cancer.
-The Johnsons had three sons, Mark of Little Rock, who was elected to the Arkansas State Senate in 2018, John David of Fayetteville, and Joseph Daniel of Conway.

-Johnson's life story and death were remarkably similar to that of an unrepentant segregationist leader in Louisiana, William M. Rainach of Claiborne Parish, a state legislator and an unsuccessful gubernatorial candidate in his state's 1959 primary election.